codio-gcse-2014/webdev-1/.guides/sections.md

 Watch this video for an overview.

+<iframe src="//player.vimeo.com/video/120383889" width="500" height="350" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

->If you make changes in your code, you will need to refresh teh preview so the browswer loads those changes.
+>If you make changes in your code, you will need to refresh the preview so the browswer loads those changes.
 If your dev tools window is already open, close it and reopen it so it also gets the new changes.
 ---
 title: Developer Tools - Javascript
 files: []